 Tool No. 7-1: Client Evaluation

 Do you know who your best clients are?
 Do you know where you should be focusing your marketing and sales efforts to maximize the financial performance of your firm?
-You might be surprised if you look critically at the data.
+You might be surprised if you look critically at the data, or you study your clients more carefully.

+This tool provides two worksheets to aid in evaluating your clients.
+A quantitative evaluation worksheet and a qualitative evaluation worksheet.

+The Quantitative Evaluation

-The attached spreadsheet will help you answer those questions by analyzing the volume of work and profit from a portfolio of clients.
+The quantitative spreadsheet will help you answer those questions by analyzing the volume of work and profit from a portfolio of clients.

 For each client you will need revenue and expense data for five consecutive years and/or aggregate revenue and profit for a number of years.
 The spreadsheet generates a scatter plot of the profit generated by the tabulated clients.
 The scatter plot will show you which clients generate the most profit (data points highest on the plot) and which provide the highest volume of work (data points further to the right).